 It has been customary after a federal election for the JSCEM to conduct an inquiry into the conduct of the election.
 The JSCEM includes representatives from all major political parties in the Parliament, and is chaired by a member of the governing political party or coalition of parties.

 Each JSCEM inquiry into a federal election invites public submissions, holds public hearings across the nation for a period of about a year, and, amongst other things, investigates any allegations of electoral fraud.
 The AEC makes submissions to each JSCEM inquiry on all aspects of the conduct of the election.
 After they are released for publication by the JSCEM, AEC submissions are made available to the public in hard copy through the JSCEM Secretariat, or on the AEC website at www.aec.gov.au under the heading 'parliamentary submissions'.

 Each inquiry results in a JSCEM Report, which analyses and comments on all public submissions, and contains recommendations for changes to electoral legislation and procedures.
 The JSCEM Report is tabled in Parliament and copies are made publicly available on the Australian Parliament House website www.aph.gov.au.
 The Government of the day responds to the JSCEM recommendations by tabling a formal response in the Parliament and where necessary proposing legislation to amend the Act.

-37. If anyone wishes to pursue allegations against the AEC, then there are a number of avenues for complaint, inquiry and resolution.
+43. If anyone wishes to make a complaint about the AEC, then there are a number of avenues .
 These may include: